mstew87/Sports_Ticker/README.md

 CodingDojo HTML / CSS Portfolio Project

 - Demo sports ticker
-- Responsive using Bootstrap and Flexbox
+- Responsive on all devices using Bootstrap and Flexbox
 - Javascript utilization for countdown timer, searchbox and dropdown navbar